-Additionally, each of them comes with a variety of colors so you can choose the one that matches your kitchen interior.
-This not only makes the brewer look attractive and clean-cut but your cookhouse also looks pretty as a picture.
+Additionally, each of them comes in a variety of colors, so you can choose the one that matches your kitchen interior.
+This not only makes the brewer look attractive and clean-cut, but your cookhouse also looks pretty as a picture.

 The cleaning is a breeze as you won’t have to spick and span every day after yourself.

-Both Keurig K475 and K575 features a smooth LED touch control panel with all the essential functionalities to take full control over your coffee brewing experience.
+Both Keurig K475 and K575 feature a smooth LED touch control panel with all the essential functionalities to take full control over your coffee brewing experience.
 You can make the use of:

 I’d agree with Keurig 2.0 smart technology, it does all the leg work for you.
 It prepares the right size and recipe nearly every time without any extra effort.
 It’s having more than 250 assorted K-Cups spanning from 5 popular brands of coffee (tea and hot chocolate included), Keurig 2.0 surely has something that matches everyone’s taste buds.